Kright/KrightGameTools/cpp/pga3d/README.md

 File ["types.h"](types.h) includes all definitions without complex implementations.

 Each operation is placed in its own header, so if you don't need it, you can exclude it from compilation.
-Unfortunately, `deducing this` feature is in C++ 23 only, so geometric operations have to be declared inside struct bodies.
+Unfortunately, C++ does not have extension methods, so geometric operations have to be declared inside struct bodies.

 Generally, there is a list of types and a list of math operations for them.
 Types and operations are based on projective geometric algebra, but I choose useful subtypes and gave them names like "Plane" or "Vector".